Tool Deep-Dive

 Daily Standup

-A living agenda for daily standups — done, in progress, and blocked items as individual tasks.
+A living agenda for daily standups, with done, in progress, and blocked items as individual tasks.

 In Progress